 The Mills Grenade Collectors site.

-Welcome to my Hand Grenade Web site, I have collected British Grenades for the past 12 years, My main interest is the Mills Grenade as you will see from the following pages.
-I also collect WW2 German Bombs, Bomb Fuses and SOE Items.
+Welcome to my Hand Grenade Web site, I collect British Grenades, My main interest is the Mills Grenade as you will see from the following pages.
+I also collect WW2 German Bombs, Bomb Fuses and S.O.E Items, I hope you find the site informative and best of all its free.

 Some of the pictures I have borrowed from other Collectors & friends, These are marked with a Red.
 X All the pictures are in high resolution so please be patient when loading a page, it will be worth it for the picture Quality.